opipari/DeepRobWeb/reports/how-to.md

     bundle exec jekyll serve
     ```

+{: .highlight }
+If your build fails with an error message involving webrick not being included in your version of Ruby, you may need to run `gem install webrick` before running the `bundle exec` command in the above step 4.

 After running the above commands, you should see terminal output similar to what's shown below:

 ```sh